Adams-404/Campus-Deal-NG/README.md

 ![Campus Deal](https://campusdeal.ng/logo.png)

-Campus Deal is a secure online marketplace designed for campus communities.
-Our platform enables anyone on campus to buy, sell, and trade items within their local community safely and efficiently!
+Campus Deal is a student-focused deals and marketplace platform designed to make campus life more affordable, connected, and opportunity-driven.
+It serves as a hub where students can access discounts, local offers, gigs, and a trusted marketplace—all verified to be exclusive to their university community.

 ## 🌐 Live Website